dortmans/baxter/README.md

     cd ~/baxter
     ./setup.bash

->NOTE: The first time you use this script it will automatically create a ROS workspace with the [Baxter SDK](https://github.com/RethinkRobotics/baxter) and the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator).
+>NOTE: This script will automatically create a ROS workspace with the [Baxter SDK](https://github.com/RethinkRobotics/baxter).

 In case you want to use a simulated Baxter start the setup script with an additional `sim` argument:

     ./setup.bash sim

->NOTE: The first time you use this script with sim it will automatically install the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator).

 Now you could test your setup using for instance the [Wobbler Example](http://sdk.rethinkrobotics.com/wiki/Wobbler_Example):

     rosrun baxter_examples joint_velocity_wobbler.py

+## Simulated Baxter

+To start the Baxter Simulator (in Gazebo) open a new terminal window and enter following commands:

+    cd ~/baxter
+    ./start_simulator.bash

+>NOTE: The first time you run this script it will automatically install the [Baxter Simulator](https://github.com/RethinkRobotics/baxter_simulator).